 The recovered lifeboat normally hung 20 meters (65 feet) above the waterline.
 A wave with enough power to do that damage would have needed significantly higher than 20 meters.
 With the existence of rogue waves then considered so statistically unlikely as to be near impossible (as explained above), the investigation finally concluded that the severe weather had somehow created an “unusual event” that had led to the sinking of the München.

 MS München was neither the first ship suddenly disappeared in the middle of the ocean, nor the last one.
-All these incidents are blamed on technical defects, human errors, or design faults.
+But, all these incidents are blamed on technical defects, human errors, or design faults – not rogue waves.

 Until the 1st day of 1995.

-Draupner wave record - the first rogue wave to be detected
+Draupner wave record - the 1st scientifically proven rogue wave

 Queen Elizabeth 2 encounters with a rogue wave

-Just a few months later, on September 11, 1995, about 200 miles south of eastern Newfoundland, ocean liner Queen Elizabeth 2 encountered a rogue wave, estimated at 27 meters (89 feet), caused by Hurricane Luis in the North Atlantic Ocean.
+Merely a few months following the historic detection of the Draupner wave, another extraordinary event unfolded on the high seas.
+On September 11, 1995, the renowned ocean liner Queen Elizabeth 2, voyaging approximately 200 miles south of eastern Newfoundland, confronted a formidable rogue wave.
+This colossal wave, towering at an estimated 27 meters (89 feet), emerged in the turbulent waters stirred by Hurricane Luis in the North Atlantic Ocean.

-A ship hit by a rogue wave in the Bay of Biscay.
-Rogue wave encountered in the Bay of Biscay on oil/chemical tanker Pink Coral in mid-February 2014.
+Video: A ship hit by a rogue wave in the Bay of Biscay.
+A rogue wave was encountered in the Bay of Biscay on the oil/chemical tanker Pink Coral in mid-February 2014.
 The ship was sailing on its way to Rotterdam when this huge irregular wave came across its way from its beam.

 Largest rogue wave ever recorded

-At 25.6 meters (84 feet), the Draupner wave still remains the largest rogue wave ever properly measured.
+At 25.6 meters (84 feet), the Draupner wave remains the largest rogue wave ever properly measured.

 In February 2000, a British oceanographic research vessel, the RRS Discovery, sailing in the Rockall Trough west of Scotland encountered the largest waves ever recorded by scientific instruments in the open ocean, with a significant wave height of 18.5 meters (61 feet) and individual waves up to 29.1 meters (95 feet).